50 Vintage Wedding Photos So Beautiful We Can't Look Away

 When Sammy Davis Jr. married Swedish actress May Britt in 1960 it was an act of defiance as much as it was an act of love.
-At the time the Civil Rights movement was still catching steam, and even though Davis was a beloved entertainer his marriage a white woman didn’t sit well with his, what’s the word… racist fans.
-Anti-miscegenation laws still stood in 23 states, which meant that Davis was committing a felony in nearly half the country, and moreover he received a steady stream of death threats during his marriage to Britt.
+At the time, the Civil Rights movement was still catching steam, and even though Davis was a beloved entertainer his marriage to a white woman didn’t sit well with his, what’s the word… racist fans.
+Anti-miscegenation laws still stood in 23 states, which meant that Davis was committing a felony in nearly half the country, and moreover, he received a steady stream of death threats during his marriage to Britt.
 He was even removed from the list of performers at JFK’s inauguration on the night of the party.

 The All-American couple, Marilyn Monroe and Joe DiMaggio

 This marriage looked like it was perfect.
 The blonde bombshell superstar actress and one of the greatest ball players of all time, what could go wrong?
 Basically, everything.
 The wedding was hardly picturesque.
 They wed on January 14, 1954, at San Francisco City Hall.
 After Monroe mentioned her plans to someone at a film studio the couple was mobbed by reporters as they exited the building on their way to their honeymoon in Japan.
 That was the beginning of the end.
 When they arrived in Japan, Monroe was asked to travel to Korea to perform for soldiers stationed in the country - leaving DiMaggio behind to stew.

 When the two returned to the states DiMaggio tried to get Monroe to tone down her sexy image, but she just cranked things up once she started filming The Seven Year Itch.
 The All-American couple divorced on October 1954, less than a year after tying the knot.

 Jayne Mansfield cuts an elegant figure on her wedding day